-The SYSCS_UTIL.SYSCS_BACKUP_DATABASE() procedure puts the database into a state in which it can be safely copied, then copies the entire original database directory (including data files, online transaction log files, and jar files) to the specified backup directory.
+The SYSCS_UTIL.SYSCS_BACKUP_DATABASE procedure puts the database into a state in which it can be safely copied.
+The procedure then copies the entire original database directory (including data files, online transaction log files, and jar files) to the specified backup directory.
 Files that are not within the original database directory (for example, derby.properties) are not copied.
+With the exception of a few cases mentioned in Unlogged Operations, the procedure does not block concurrent transactions at any time.